ogusarenko/mke-docs/content/docs/configuration/monitoring.md

 [cAdvisor](https://github.com/google/cadvisor) is an open-source tool that collects, aggregates, processes, and exports information in reference to running containers.

-cAdvisor is disabled in MKE by default.
-You can enable the tool through the MKE configuration file:
+cAdvisor is disabled in MKE 4k by default.
+You can enable the tool through the `mke4.yaml` configuration file:

 ```yaml
 monitoring: